A Chinese Ghost Story (1987)

 80s Hong Kong madness!

-Produced by the legendary Tsui Hark, this film really impressed me when I first saw it in the cinema back in 1987.
-With its effortless merging of genres, a haunting score and a finale featuring the heroes battling it out in the netherworld to save the heroine, the movie turned me into an avid, obsessed Hong Kong movie fan for many years!
+I was really impressed with A CHINESE GHOST STORY when I first saw it in the cinema back in 1987.
+With its effortless merging of genres, a haunting score and a finale featuring the heroes battling it out in the netherworld to save the heroine, the movie turned me into an avid, obsessed Hong Kong movie fan!

 Wu Ma is especially good as the sword-fighting monk